natyavidhan/college/sem 3/AI/Unit 2 Problem Solving and Searching Techniques.md

 #### 3.1 Problem-Solving Agents

+1. **The Nature of Search and Planning:**

-A **problem-solving agent** utilizes a process called **search** to plan ahead when the correct action is not immediately obvious, considering a sequence of actions that form a path to a goal state.
+    - When the correct action is not immediately obvious, an agent may need to **plan ahead** by considering a sequence of actions that form a path to a goal state.
+    - Such an agent is known as a **problem-solving agent**, and the required computational process is called **search**.

-**Atomic Representation** Problem-solving agents use **atomic representations**, where states of the world are treated as indivisible wholes, having no internal structure visible to the problem-solving algorithms.
+    - Problem-solving agents utilize **atomic representations**, meaning states of the world are considered as whole, indivisible units without internal structure visible to the search algorithms.

-**Components of a Search Problem** A search problem is formally defined by five components:
+2. **Components of a Search Problem:** A search problem consists of five key components:

-1. **States:** A set of possible states the environment can be in, referred to as the **state space**.
-2. **Initial state:** The state the agent begins in.
+    - **Initial state:** The starting point for the agent.
-3. **Actions:** A set of actions possible in any state, combined with a **transition model** that describes the state resulting from taking a specific action in a specific state.
+    - **Actions:** The set of actions available to the agent (sometimes called _operators_).
+    - **Transition model** ($RESULT(s, a)$): This describes the state that results from performing an action $a$ in state $s$.
-4. **Goal test:** A way to determine if a state is the goal state.
+    - **Goal test:** A way to determine if a given state is the goal state.
-5. **Path cost:** A function that assigns a numeric cost to a path.
-For this type of problem, all action costs are assumed to be positive.
+    - **Path cost:** A function that assigns a numerical cost to an action sequence, typically calculated as the sum of the costs of the individual actions.
+Actions are generally assumed to have positive costs.
+    - A **solution** is defined as an action sequence that maps the initial state to a goal state.
+3. **State Space Representation:**

-A **solution** is a sequence of actions from the initial state to a goal state, and a "good" solution is one with the lowest **path cost**.
-The state space can be represented as a **graph**, where vertices are states and directed edges are actions.
+    - The overall state space can be modeled as a **graph**, where states are vertices and the directed edges connecting them represent actions.

 #### 3.2 Example Problems

-Problems tackled by problem-solving agents are often categorized as **standardized problems** or **real-world problems**.

-**Standardized Problems** Standardized problems are benchmarks with concise, exact descriptions used to test and compare problem-solving algorithms:
+- Example problems are frequently used in AI because they are concisely described and easily manipulated.
+- **Grid Worlds (e.g., Vacuum World):**
+    - The state definition includes which objects are in which cells (like the agent and any dirt).
+    - In the simple **two-cell vacuum world**, there are 8 distinct states: the agent can be in one of two cells, and each cell can either contain dirt or not ($2 \cdot 2 \cdot 2 = 8$ states).
+    - The actions defined for this simple world are **Suck**, move **Left**, and move **Right**.

-- **Grid world problem:** A two-dimensional array where agents move between cells.
-The **vacuum world** from Section 2.1 is an example.
-A simple two-cell vacuum world has 8 states.
-A vacuum environment with $n$ cells has $n \cdot 2^n$ states.
+    - For a general vacuum environment with $n$ cells, there are $n \cdot 2^n$ possible states.
-- **Infinite state spaces:** Problems involving the generation of mathematical expressions, circuits, proofs, or programs, where the state space is infinite.

-**Real-World Problems** Real-world problems include applications whose solutions are actively used:

-- **Route-finding problems:** Defined by specified locations and transitions along edges, used in applications like Web directions and military planning.
-Complications include varying costs due to traffic and rerouting.
-- **Robot navigation:** A generalization of route-finding where a robot creates its own paths in a potentially continuous, multi-dimensional search space (one dimension for each joint angle).
-- **Automatic assembly sequencing:** Determining the optimal order to assemble parts of an object.
-A key example is **protein design**.
+    - The goal is to have no dirt in any cell, and the standard path cost is 1 per action.

 ---